cgribben1/Streaming_Service_Recommendation_Simulation/README.md

 # Film Recommender Engine

+> [!IMPORTANT]
+> **It is highly recommended that you refer to the two below resources in order to get the best possible sense of the project!**
+> - **Full technical write-up:** `docs/overview.docx`
+> - **End-to-end demonstration notebook:** `examples/demo.ipynb`

-This repository represents a **film recommendation engine** built using collaborative filtering (matrix factorisation), and implemented within a full end-to-end simulation framework for evaluating model performance, monitoring predictions, detecting data distribution drift, and executing retraining strategies.
+This repository represents a **film recommendation engine** built using collaborative filtering (matrix factorisation), and implemented within a full end-to-end simulation framework for evaluating model performance, monitoring key prediction metrics, detecting data distribution drift, and executing retraining strategies.

 The engine is designed as a Python package (`film_recommender_cg`) that would conceptually be adapted for deployment across regions and markets.
 The PoC demonstrates modular architecture, offline batch scoring, model lifecycle management, and monitoring strategies aligned with real‑world MLOps practices.

-> [!IMPORTANT]
-> **The full, detailed technical write-up is available in:**
-> **`docs/overview.docx`**

 ---